 - After you approve a comment, it will appear in the front facing lecture area.

 You can also view all comments on your school by navigating to Site > Comments.
-Here, comments from all your courses will be displayed:
+Here, comments from all your courses will be displayed.
+You can also reply to comments here, or approve/reject any comments if you have comment moderation enabled.

 Individual Comment Threads

-If you'd like to get the link to, or view, an individual comment thread, click the link icon next to a comment.
+If you'd like to get the link to, or view, an individual comment thread, click the link icon next to a comment within the lecture area.

 Replying to Comments